ryanfp/DnD-Compendium/Untitled.md

 As a bonus action, you can give yourself the invisible condition until the end of your next turn.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

+### Hide in Plain Sight

+Implementing all the knowledge and insight from your time spent in the wild, you can cast the *tiny hut* spell at will, once per long rest.

 ### Untrackable